 But, as has been the case for most of the midfielder’s career, he couldn’t cement a place in the starting XI consistently and is now unattached after leaving Nottingham Forest last summer.

-Having flirted with the idea of returning to West Ham, where he shone on loan in 2021, Lingard recently trained with Saudi side Al-Ettifaq but hasn’t been offered a contract at the time of writing.
+Having flirted with the idea of returning to West Ham, where he shone on loan in 2021, Lingard recently trained with Saudi side Al-Ettifaq but wasn’t offered a contract and remains unattached.

 CAM: Juan Mata (Nick Powell, ’69)

 Mata became a cult hero at Old Trafford before leaving in the summer of 2022.
-He’s now turning out for Turkish side Galatasaray.
+He’s now turning out for Japanese side Vissel Kobe.

 And his replacement for Powell on that December evening in Germany has gone down in the club’s infamy.
 Powell was a talented prospect when he joined from Crewe in 2012, but probably wasn’t the guy to replace United’s main creative spark during a must-win game.